LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

   > product.bin
 ```

-In Postman, you can import the file ad the request body and set the header
+In `Postman`, you can import the file ad the request body and set the header
 `Content-Type` to `application/x-protobuf`.

 Here is an example: